Isotretinoin and mental health

 • agitation.

-The chance that someone who is taking isotretinoin will experience more serious mood and behaviour changes is also very low.
-Less than 1 in 10,000 people taking isotretinoin might:
+The chance that someone who is taking isotretinoin will experience more serious mood and behaviour changes is thought to be even lower.
+It is estimated that fewer than 1 in 10,000 people taking isotretinoin might:

 • experience depression